NCN-Lab/ThermoLabAnimal/README.md

 If you use this software in your research please acknowledge ThermoLabAnimal publication:

-Franco, Geros, Oliveira, Olsson, Aguiar, "ThermoLabAnimal – A high-throughput analysis software for non-invasive thermal assessment of laboratory rodents", (UNDER REVIEW - please check again later)
+Franco N, Geros A, Oliveira L, Olsson A, Aguiar P, "ThermoLabAnimal – A high-throughput analysis software for non-invasive thermal assessment of laboratory rodents", (UNDER REVIEW - please check again later)

 For questions, suggestions, and bug reports send an email to pauloaguiar@ineb.up.pt